chadthman/Fusion-Helper/README.md

 Fusion-Helper
 =============

-A tool for managing Apple Fusion Drive Volumes
+A Tool for Managing Apple Fusion Drive Volumes